Skip to content

 Tip

-Constellations Compute Strategy
+Constellation Compute Strategy

-Our strategy is as follows:
+Our workload placement strategy is as follows:

 • Cluster Critical Workloads (ArgoCD, CoreDNS, Cilium, Karpenter, Traefik) -> workload-tier: baseline

-• Business Critical Workloads (Passport, ...) -> workload-tier: on-demand
+• Business Critical Workloads (Passport, etc.) -> workload-tier: on-demand

-• All other Applications -> workload-tier: spot
+• All Other Applications -> workload-tier: spot

-Workload pinning
+Workload Pinning

-using spec.template.spec.nodeSelector
+Using spec.template.spec.nodeSelector

 apiVersion: apps/v1